Capri Hollywood International Film Festival: History

 The festival was launched in 1995 by Italian journalist Pascal Vicedomini, in association with Capri In The World Institute, a non-profit organisation founded by Vicedomini.
-Since then, the festival holds an annual awards ceremony honouring the best in International and Italian talent.
+Since then, the festival holds an annual awards ceremony honouring the best in Italian and International talent.
 The festival is organised under the patronage of Parliamentary Assembly of the Mediterranean, and it's also supported by the Italian Ministry of Cultural Heritage, Activities and Tourism.

 The festival takes place in Capri, Italy.
 During the COVID-19 pandemic, the festival expanded beyond Capri, and the 25th edition was organised virtually.
 Notable board members include Bille August, Paul Haggis, Tony Renis, Dante Ferretti, Gianni Quaranta, among others.
-Previous notable honourees were Jim Sheridan, Helen Mirren, Sophia Loren, Frank Langella, Dario Argento, Francesco De Gregori, Brenda Blethyn, Bradley Cooper, Greta Gerwig.
+Previous notable honourees were Jim Sheridan, Helen Mirren, Sophia Loren, Frank Langella, Dario Argento, Francesco De Gregori, Brenda Blethyn, Luca Guadagnino, Bradley Cooper, Greta Gerwig.

 Each year, more than 200 films from different countries and genres are screened at the festival.

-Films that had their Italian premiere at the festival include 12 Years a Slave, Little Women, Beasts of the Southern Wild, Room, Mandela: Long Walk to Freedom, Precious, May December, among others.
+Films that had their Italian premiere at the festival include Precious (2009), Beasts of the Southern Wild (2012), 12 Years a Slave (2013), Mandela: Long Walk to Freedom (2013), Room (2015), Little Women (2019), May December (2023), among others.

 Variety noted that the festival "occupies a unique spot on the global festival circuit, serving as both a final summing up of the past year in indie cinema and as a look-ahead to [the following year]."